RichCaloggero/audio-components/README.md

 ## Elements

-The package contains two distinct types of elements:
+The package contains four distinct types of elements:
 - connectors
 - audio processing elements
+- UI elements
+- composed elements

-The connectors build the connection graph and generally have no UI.
+The connectors build the connection graph and the only UI they display is a label.
 They include:
 - audio-context
 - audio-series
 - audio-parallel